eyecuelab/react-native-template/README.md

 * commonly folks will have a series of switch statements, can get unclean & very literary

 ## Renaming
 This project was launched with the name 'Mall'.
-I haven't tried this but [react-native-rename](https://github.com/junedomingo/react-native-rename) could be a simple way to change the name (although you might have to manually attune the mandatory matching names in AppRegistry (index file) and package.json)
+I haven't tried this but [react-native-rename](https://github.com/junedomingo/react-native-rename) could be a simple way to change the name - although you might have to manually attune the mandatory matching names in AppRegistry (index file) and package.json.

 ## Conventions